Speak Mandarin Campaign: Implementation

-The Speak Mandarin Campaign is a year-round campaign, which uses publicity and activities in the community to create awareness and to facilitate the learning of Mandarin.
-Every year, the Speak Mandarin Campaign will collaborate with different partners to reach out to a wider scope of audience.
-For instance, in 2005, the partners of Speak Mandarin Campaign, which are the Singapore Zoological Gardens and Singapore Night Safari, started to add Chinese interpretation for signs and directions and even the pamphlet were written in Chinese.
-By doing so, not only does it help tourists from China, it also helps create a learning environment for local children to learn Chinese.

-Initially in 1979, where the campaign first started, use of Mandarin was promoted from all public domains; in the early years, there was some selective dialect suppression as well.
-Government officers including those in hospitals were not allowed to use dialects except to those over 60 years old.
-People under 40 in the service line were also made to communicate in Mandarin instead of dialects.
+When the campaign began in 1979, the use of Mandarin was promoted across all public domains, and in the early years there was some selective suppression of dialects.
+Civil servants, including those working in hospitals, were prohibited from using dialects except when communicating with elderly individuals over 60 years old.
+People under 40 in the service sectors were also required to use Mandarin rather than dialects.
+Efforts to limit the public use of dialects continued into the 1980s, with the last Cantonese television programmes phased out in 1981, and the only Hong Kong television series broadcast being dubbed in Mandarin.

-Attempts to limit the domain of dialects began in the 1980s, with the last Cantonese TV programmes being phased out in 1981, and the only Hong Kong TV series shown being dubbed in Mandarin.
-However, these were hindered by the aggressive expansion of Hong Kong's Cantopop industry into Singapore, although state-owned television tried to simultaneously promote Mandarin by requiring subtitles in the standard language on dialect programming.
-The government proved more successful in limiting access TV3 from Malaysia, which carried Cantonese programming, by preventing people in government-built housing blocks from installing the special antennas required to receive the channel.
-It also prevented local newspapers and magazines from carrying listings for it.
+However, these were hindered by the aggressive expansion of Hong Kong's Cantopop industry and cinema into Singapore, although state-owned television tried to simultaneously promote Mandarin by requiring subtitles in the standard language on dialect programming.
+The government proved more successful in limiting access TV3 from Malaysia, which carried Cantonese programming, by preventing Singaporeans living in public housing banned from installing outdoor antennas which might be required to receive the channel.
+In 1985, the government discouraged viewing of TV3 channel with the Housing and Development Board (HDB) refusing to modify or upgrade existing its antenna on HDB blocks, citing the government is not obliged to assist better reception for foreign channels.
+National newspaper The Straits Times reported that the government was worried that TV3 channel viewing would affect certain government policies such as the SMC with its dialect programmes.
+The government also prevented local newspapers and magazines from carrying listings for it.
+Reactions from HDB flat owners ranged from anger to resignation with people getting antennas to receive the channel.